sumaiyakona/bandit-wargame/README.md

 Note: Inverted commas or square brackets around the parameters of the tr command are not required.

 ## Level 13 → Level 14

+Goals: Learning to convert hexdump files and extract compressed files, using the xxd and various (de)compression utility commands respectively.

+The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
+For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
+For example: mkdir /tmp/myname123.
+Then copy the datafile using cp, and rename it using mv (read the manpages!).

+    Step 1: First, make a new directory of your choice under /tmp.
+Next, copy data.txt to this new directory.
+There is no need to rename it in my opinion since I felt that I had to remember one more different file name to keep track of where I started.
+    Step 2: The file command would state data.txt as a file with ASCII text, but if you view the file contents, it is actually a hex dump.
+Command to convert the hexdump into binary: xxd -r data.txt > newdata.txt
+    Step 3: file newdata.txt shows us that the converted hexdump contains gzip compressed data.
+Using gunzip to unzip the gzip compressed data gives an error of unknown suffix -- ignored, because the file extension is .txt, which does not match what gunzip is looking for (which is .tar.gz).
+Hence, rename the file with mv newdata.txt newdata.tar.gz.
+Then, run gunzip newdata.tar.gz, which gives newdata.tar.
+    Step 4: file newdata.tar shows us that the file was compressed with bzip2.
+However, this file extension does not match what bunzip2 is looking for (which is .bz2).
+Hence, rename the file with mv newdata.tar newdata.bz2.
+Then, run bunzip2 newdata.bz2, which gives newdata.
+    Step 5: file newdata shows us that the file was compressed with gzip.
+Rename the file using mv newdata newdata.tar.gz to give the file the appropriate file extension.
+Run gunzip newdata.tar.gz to get newdata.tar.
+    Step 6: file newdata.tar shows us that the file was compressed with POSIX tar.
+Run tar -xf newdata.tar to get data5.bin.
+The -x parameter tells tar to extract the files, while the -f parameter tells tar the name and path of the compressed file.
+    Step 7: file data5.bin shows us that the file was compressed with POSIX tar.
+Run tar -xf data5.bin to get data6.bin.
+    Step 8: file data6.bin shows us that the file was compressed with bzip2.
+Rename the file with mv data6.bin data6.bz2.
+Run bunzip2 data6.bz2 to get data6.
+    Step 9: file data6 shows us that the file was compressed with POSIX tar.
+Run tar -xf data6 to get data8.bin.
+No need to rename data6 to data6.tar before running the tar command.
+    Step 10: file data8.bin shows us that the file was compressed with gzip.
+Rename the file using mv data8.bin data8.tar.gz.
+Run gunzip data8.tar.gz to get data8.tar.
+    Step 11: file data8.tar shows us that the file contains only ASCII text, which is the password to the next level.
+    File: data8.tar

 ## Level 14 → Level 15